 LAB MEDIA: Table 1.
 Video Editor: Scroll down the table as VO talks but keep the headers in place.

 LAB MEDIA: Table 1.
-Video Editor: Emphasize rows TCI Ha and TCI St.
+Video Editor: Emphasize rows Type (N); frequency of other drug use

 Non-psychotic cannabis users also showed higher scores compared to CIP patients in one sub-dimension of the Neighbourhood Scale [1], in the SES total [2], in the Quality of Life-Index [3], in the GAF [4], and in one character dimension of the TCI [5].